-Existing construction means any structure for which the "start of construction" commenced before October 14, 2009 December 18, 2008, the effective date of floodplain management regulations adopted by this community.
+Existing construction means any structure for which the "start of construction" commenced before October 14, 2009 the effective date of floodplain management regulations adopted by this community.

-the effective date of the first floodplain management regulations adopted by a community as a basis for that community's participation in the National Flood Insurance Program.
-Existing manufactured home park or subdivision means a manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including, at a minimum, the installation of utilities, the construction of streets and either final site grading or the pouring of concrete pads) is completed before October 14, 2009, the effective date of the first floodplain management regulations adopted by a this community as a basis for that community's community participation in the National Flood Insurance Program.
+Existing manufactured home park or subdivision means a manufactured home park or subdivision for which the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including, at a minimum, the installation of utilities, the construction of streets and either final site grading or the pouring of concrete pads) is completed before October 14, 2009, the effective date of floodplain management regulations adopted by this community as a basis for community participation in the National Flood Insurance Program.